ReineNassour/Machine-Learning-Models-for-Predicting-Student-Academic-Performance/README.md

 # Machine Learning Models for Predicting Student Academic Performance

 ## Abstract
-This study investigates the use of machine learning techniques to predict student academic performance based on educational and behavioral features.
-The goal is to identify factors influencing student success and support early academic intervention.
+This research aims at examining the application of machine learning approaches to forecast the performance of students academically through different education and behavioral characteristics.
+This helps understand the factors affecting the success of the students.

 ## Dataset
 The dataset used in this project is obtained from Kaggle.